opardo/GPDPQuantReg/README.md

 GPDP_MCMC <- GPDPQuantReg(y ~ x, sample_data, p = 0.250)
 ```

-Since it is a non-parametric model, it is focused on prediction with a credible interval.
+Since it is a nonparametric model, it is focused on prediction with a credible interval.

 ```{r}
 predictive_data <- data_frame(x = seq(-15, 15, 0.25))
 credibility <- 0.90
 prediction <- predict(GPDP_MCMC, predictive_data, credibility)
 ```
-And for a complex base function, non-normal error and only 20 sampled points... we get AWESOME RESULTS!
+And for a complex trend function, non-normal error and only 20 sampled points... we get AWESOME RESULTS!

 ![Image of prediction](https://github.com/opardo/GPDPQuantReg/blob/master/images/prediction.png)

-Some diagnostics for the Markov Chains are available (ergodicity, autocorrelation, crosscorrelation and traces).
+Some diagnostics (ergodicity, autocorrelation, crosscorrelation and traces) for the Markov Chains are available too.

 ```{r}
 diagnose(GPDP_MCMC)